awend0/miniRT42/README.md

 # miniRT
-Basic raytracing engine on C using MiniLibX.
+Basic raytracing engine from scratch using MiniLibX.

 #### Build it yourself